-- 2.3.1 Components receive the input call for bargaining demands from the PSAC.
-The Components then forward the input call to each Local/Branch that represents members in the bargaining unit. - 2.3.2 Components then receive the bargaining demands from the members, forwarded through their Locals/Branches.
-The Component reviews, amends and/or supplements, and selects the demands to be sent to PSAC in the manner set out in this Regulation. - 2.3.3 Components support the bargaining process by electing/selecting bargaining unit members who are engaged in union activities and committed to union principles to represent the bargaining unit members at regional and/or national bargaining conferences in the manner set out in this Regulation.
-Delegates to regional and national bargaining conferences are responsible for supporting member mobilization throughout the bargaining process. - 2.3.4 Components are responsible for keeping their members informed about the issues, and ensuring that mobilization events are well-supported throughout the Component. - 2.3.5 Components work with the PSAC to conduct votes, such as ratification, strike or dispute settlement route votes, among their members.
+2.3.1The Component reviews, amends and/or supplements, and selects the bargaining demands to be sent to PSAC in the manner set out in this Regulation.

+- 2.3.2 Components support the bargaining process by electing/selecting bargaining unit members who are engaged in union activities and committed to union principles to represent the bargaining unit members at bargaining conferences in the manner set out in this Regulation.
+Delegates to bargaining conferences are responsible for supporting member mobilization throughout the bargaining process. - 2.3.3 Components are responsible for keeping their members informed about the issues, and ensuring that mobilization events are well-supported throughout the Component. - 2.3.4 Components work with the PSAC to conduct votes, such as ratification, strike or dispute settlement route votes, among their members.